 Mix and match healthy eating plans to meet your unique nutritional needs

 There are many reasons for choosing the foods you eat: to support your health and wellbeing, to honour your beliefs, to protect the environment, or simply because it tastes good.
-Let’s take a look at a few of today’s popular diets, so you can decide what plan suits you best.
+Let’s take a look at a few of today’s popular eating regimes.

 The Paleo Diet